mdn/curriculum/curriculum/1-core/1-standards-and-semantics.md

 >
 > - Going back to the argument for semantic HTML (see also [3.2 Good document structure](#good-document-structure)), you should understand why it is important to use the right element for the right job — e.g. use a \<button\>, and not a \<div\> programmed to behave like a \<button\>.
 Understand the features programmed into these elements by the browser, by default, and how important they are.
 >
 > - There are a lot of input types and form features not explicitly mentioned here; the purpose is to get a good general introduction to buttons and form elements, and learn the most common cases.
-The advanced/specialized cases can be studied on a need-to-know basis, as part of a web developer’s constant learning throughout their career.
+The advanced/specialized cases can be studied on a need-to-know basis, as part of a web developer's constant learning throughout their career.

 ### 3.8 HTML tables